Skip to main content

 Discovery Callback

-A discovery callback interaction allows a third-party partner to perform on-demand discovery of devices.
+A discovery callback interaction allows you to perform on-demand discovery of devices.

 • headers